 Rapid increases in harvests have raised concerns about possible overfishing of razor clams.
-Field observations conducted through the Barnstable County Cooperative Extension Service indicate a regular supply of larvae for razor clams and softshell clams in Pleasant Bay waters, based on observed settlement of both species in areas protected from predation2.
+The three-decade pattern of a spike in harvests followed by a multi-year decline may suggest that following heavy harvests, time is needed for the population to rebuild.
+However, field observations conducted through the Barnstable County Cooperative Extension Service indicate a regular supply of larvae for razor clams and softshell clams in Pleasant Bay waters, based on observed settlement of both species in areas protected from predation.
 This abundance of larvae suggests that fishing large populations of these species is sustainable.
-The drop-off in harvest after 2005 may be due in part to a resurgence of other more commercially valuable species such as soft shell clams.
-However, currently there are no size limits or catch limits for razor clam harvesting, although a permit is required.
+The drop-off in harvest after 2005 may be due in part to resurgence of other more commercially valuable species such as soft shell clams.
+However, currently there is no state size limit (Chatham has instituted a size limit) or catch limits for razor clam harvesting, although a permit is required.